ajit-dherange/maven_examples/README.md

 # Maven_examples

+**Maven is:**

-Maven is open source developed by Apache org
+Maven is a open source developed by Apache org

-Maven developed using java
+Maven is developed using java language

 Maven used to perform build automation for java projects

 Maven called as java build tool

-archetype represent what type of project is
+Maven archetype represent what type of project is

 Maven providing 1500+ archetype

-Ex. maven-archetype-quickstart: java standalone app
+e.g. maven-archetype-quickstart: java standalone app

      maven-archetype-webapp: java web app

+Maven pom file have dependencies

+Maven  will download dependencies using repos

+There are 3 types of Repos:

+    local - .m2 folder located in the user profile on local PC / Laptop (e.g. C:\Users\ajitd\.m2)

+    Remote - every co. maimtain their own repo. e.g. jrog, nexus

+    central - maintain by apache

 ## Create Java Package on Windows 11 using Maven